UK Carrier Strike Group: Previous formations

 In 1950, during the Korea War, the Royal Navy deployed several aircraft carriers as part of a Commonwealth Task Force, which also comprised seven cruisers, eight destroyers, 14 frigates, two submarines, two depot ships, twelve tankers and a hospital ship.
-In 1956, during the Suez Crisis, the Royal Navy formed a combined naval task force with the French Navy, named Task Force 345, which comprised five aircraft carriers, in addition to numerous cruisers, destroyers, frigates, minelayers, minesweepers and assault ships.
+In 1956, during the Suez Crisis, the Mediterranean Fleet formed a combined naval task force with the French, named Task Force 345, which comprised five aircraft carriers, in addition to numerous cruisers, destroyers, frigates, minelayers, minesweepers and assault ships.